Aymen-arbi/Sats-Klon/README.md

 # Sats-clone
-A group av 5, coursework for Android course @ YHC3L 2014.</br>
+A group of 5, coursework for Android course @ YHC3L 2014.</br>
 Using Scrum as the project management methodology, the task was to build a partial clone of the official Sats Android application.

 ###My Contribution